AC Joint Arthritis Treatment in Kirkland, WA

 The acromioclavicular joint is the joint at the top of the shoulder where the collarbone (clavicle) connects to the shoulder blade (scapula).
 Over time, this joint can become inflamed or arthritic, and you may notice symptoms of pain, tenderness, and limited range of motion.

-Signs of Osteoarthritis in the AC Joint
+What are the Signs of Osteoarthritis in the AC Joint?

 Symptoms of AC joint arthritis include anterior shoulder pain that is worse when bringing the arm across the body.
 It is commonly seen in weightlifters and heavy laborers in the Seattle area.